-Lady - Some good-hearted guitarists already remember the pitch of the strings and without the tuning (but they must have silence, which is also not always possible).
+Tuner - Some good-hearted guitarists already remember the pitch of the strings and without the tuning (but they must have silence, which is also not always possible).
 Then it is also possible to use the other tuned tool to tune in.
 The tuner may not always be 100% reliable (may be poor or poorly tuned due to faulty batteries).
-For more information, see Tuning Guitar and Guitar Tuning .
+For more information, see Tuning Guitar and Guitar Tuners.

 Metal strings (acoustic guitar) - see instructional video.